HBPVIS/hbpvis.github.io/_projects/Servus-1.2.md

 # Introduction {#Introduction}

-Servus is a small C++ network utility library that provides a zeroconf API, uri parsing and UUIDs.
+Servus is a small C++ network utility library that provides a zeroconf API, URI parsing and UUIDs.

 Servus 1.2 can be retrieved by cloning the
 [source code](https://github.com/HBPVIS/servus).
 Please file a